poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2023-09-18-Personal-CTF-Notes.markdown

 ```

 # Linux kernel exploitation
-In case a challenge doesn't provide helper scripts there are some templates based on https://lkmidas.github.io/posts/20210123-linux-kernel-pwn-part-1/ :
+In case a challenge doesn't provide helper scripts there are some templates based on https://lkmidas.github.io/posts/20210123-linux-kernel-pwn-part-1/ .
-- for compressing the initramfs directory
+For compressing the initramfs directory:
 ```bash
 #!/bin/sh